yutanagano/tidytcells/docs/usage.rst

 :py:mod:`tidytcells`' structure
 -------------------------------

-:py:mod:`tidytcells` is comprised of several modules, each of which provide a set of functions that help process a particular type of data that bioinformaticians working on TR data may come accross.
+:py:mod:`tidytcells` is comprised of several modules, each of which provide a set of functions that help process a particular type of data that bioinformaticians working on T cell receptor (TR) or Major Histocompatibility (MH) data may come accross.

 The submodules are: